balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 Adolfo Builes and Jonathan Jackson helped me out by pointing out that songs are loaded asynchronously.
-The request to fetch the songs was only fired when the template rendered the `#each model.songs as |song|` piece.
+The request to fetch the songs was only fired when the template rendered each song belonging to the band.
 FastBoot does not know when the page is fully rendered and thus relies on the `beforeModel`, `model` and `afterModel` route hooks having finished their work.
-When that happened, the songs were not fetched and rendered on the screen yet:
+When that happened, the songs were not yet fetched and rendered on the screen yet:

 ![Songs missing](/images/posts/fastboot/songs-missing.png)